IndieMasco/TechEdSoftwareDeveloper021/week4/render-and-supabase/READme.md

   - `"dev: "node --watch server"` within `"scripts`
   - `"type": "module"` at the bottom between the last two `}`

-- Step 2 - within the server.js file you will want to add
+- Step 2 - WSithin the server.js file you will want to add

 ```javascript
 import express from "express";